fsckyou2/ChristmasWishlist/GITHUB_ACTIONS_SETUP.md

 ### Test Docker Hub Deployment

-1. After version bump completes, "Build and Push Docker Image" should run
+1. After version bump completes and creates a tag, "Build and Push Docker Image" should automatically trigger
-2. Check **Actions** tab for the workflow
+2. Check **Actions** tab - you should see TWO workflows:
+   - ✅ "Auto Version Bump" (should be completed)
+   - 🔄 "Build and Push Docker Image" (triggered by the tag)
 3. Once complete, verify on Docker Hub:
    - Go to https://hub.docker.com/r/YOUR_USERNAME/christmas-wishlist
    - You should see new tags (latest, v1.x.x, etc.)

+**Important:** The Docker workflow is triggered by the tag created by the version bump workflow.
+This ensures the VERSION file is already updated before building the image.

 ## Troubleshooting